kekeandzeyu/csstudy/README.md

 ### Topic 5: Operating System

 1. CS162: Operating System (UC Berkeley) by Professor John Kubiatowicz and the rest of CS162 staff.

+### Topic 6: Database System

+1. CS186: Introduction to Database Systems (UC Berkeley) by Professor Alvin Cheung, Joe Hellerstein and the rest of CS186 staff.

 ## 4 How to use it